Explore Sri Lanka's Pearl Paradise

 Head to Mannar Island, known for its rich history, diverse birdlife, and the iconic Adam's Bridge (Rama's Bridge).

-Venture into the Knuckles Mountain Range, a UNESCO World Heritage site, offering some of the most spectacular hiking trails in Sri Lanka, with diverse flora and fauna.
+Venture into the Knuckles Mountain Range, a UNESCO World Heritage site, offering some of the most spectacular hiking trails in Sri Lanka.

 Head to Gal Oya National Park, one of Sri Lanka's lesser-known national parks, where you can enjoy a safari without the crowds.